-- (6) Proved or Probable Undeveloped Reserves Proved or probable undeveloped reserves must be reported in the year in which they are recognized.
+Proved or Probable Undeveloped Reserves - Proved or probable undeveloped (6)reserves must be reported in the year in which they are recognized.
 If the reporting issuer does not disclose the proved or probable undeveloped reserves just because it has not yet spent the capital to develop these reserves, it may be omitting material information, thereby causing the reserves disclosure to be misleading.
-If the proved or probable undeveloped reserves are not disclosed to the public, then those who have a special relationship with the issuer and know about the existence of these reserves would not be permitted to purchase or sell the securities of the issuer until that information has been disclosed.
-If the issuer has a prospectus, the prospectus might not contain full true and plain disclosure of all material facts if it does not contain information about these proved or probable undeveloped reserves. - (7) Mechanical Updates So-called "mechanical updates" of reserves reports are sometimes created, often by rerunning previous evaluations with a new price deck.
-This is problematic since there may have been material changes other than price that may lead to the report being misleading.
-If a reporting issuer discloses the results of the mechanical update it should ensure that all relevant material changes are also disclosed to ensure that the information is not misleading.
+If the proved or probable undeveloped reserves are not disclosed to the public, then those who have a special relationship with the reporting issuer and know about the existence of these reserves would not be permitted to purchase or sell the securities of the reporting issuer until that information has been disclosed.
+If the reporting issuer has filed or intends to file a prospectus, the prospectus might not contain "full, true and plain disclosure" of all material facts if it does not contain information about these proved or probable undeveloped reserves.
+Reporting issuers should review section 10.3 of volume 1 of the COGE Handbook for a discussion on what information is to be included in disclosure about these reserves.

+(7) Mechanical Updates - So-called "mechanical updates" of reserves and resources other than reserves reports are sometimes created, often by rerunning previous evaluations with a new price deck.
+This is problematic since there may have been material changes other than price that may lead toresult in the report being misleading.
+If a reporting issuer discloses the results of the mechanical update it should ensure that all relevant material changes are also disclosed to ensure so that the information is not misleading.

-5.3 Reserves and Resources Classification
+5.3 Classification of Reserves and of Resources Other than Than Reserves

-Section 5.3 of NI 51-101 requires that any disclosure of reserves or resources must be made using the categories and terminology as set out in the COGE Handbook.
-The definitions of the various reserves and resources categories, derived from the COGE Handbook, are provided in the NI 51-101 Glossary.
-In addition, section 5.3 of NI 51-101 requires that disclosure of reserves or resources must relate to the most specific category of reserves or resources in which the reserves or resources can be classified.
-For instance, there are several subcategories of discovered resources including reserves, contingent resources and discovered unrecoverable resources.
-Reporting issuers must classify discovered resources into one of the subcategories of discovered resources.
-In exceptional circumstances, a reporting issuer may be unable to classify the resources in a subcategory of discovered resources, in which case it must provide a comprehensive explanation as to why the resources cannot be classified in a subcategory.
+Section 5.3 of NI 51-101 requires that any disclosure of reserves or of resources other than reserves must apply the applicable categories and terminology set out in the COGE Handbook.
+The definitions of various resource categories, derived from the COGE Handbook, are provided in the NI 51-101 Glossary.
+In addition, section 5.3 of NI 51-101 requires that disclosure of reserves or of resources other than reserves must relate to the most specific category of reserves or of resources other than reserves in which the reserves or resources other than reserves in which the reserves of discovered resources including reserves, contingent resources and discovered unrecoverable resources project maturity sub-classes of contingent resources including development pending, development on-hold, development unclarified and development not viable.

-In addition, reserves can be estimated using three subcategories, namely proved, probable or possible reserves, according to the probability that such quantities of reserves will actually be produced.
-As described in the COGE Handbook proved, probable and possible reserves represent conservative, realistic and optimistic estimates of reserves, respectively.
-Therefore any disclosure of reserves must be broken down into one of the three subcategories of reserves, namely proved, probable or possible reserves.
-For further guidance on disclosure of reserves and resources please see sections 5.2 and 5.5 of this Companion Policy.
+Reserves can be characterized as proved, probable or possible-reserves, according to the probability that such quantities will actually be produced.
+As described in the COGE Handbook, proved, probable and possible reserves represent conservative, realistic and optimistic estimates of reserves, respectively.
+Therefore, any disclosure of reserves must indicate whether they are proved, probable or possible reserves.